R0bL/Project_Initiation_DS5500/README.md

 Form 8-K, commonly referred to as a "current report," is a mandatory filing prescribed by the U.S. Securities and Exchange Commission (SEC) for publicly traded companies in the United States.
 Its purpose is to promptly notify shareholders of significant events that could impact the company's financial well-being or stock value.
 By offering a real-time overview of material changes in a company's operations or management, Form 8-K serves as a  tool for investors to stay informed about developments that may affect their investment decisions.

-Rationale for Using 8-K Filings
+Rationale for Using 8-K Filings:

 The choice of 8-K filings as the primary source of analysis is informed by its unique capacity to  view of how companies disclose  events and strategies.
 These filings are categorized into two main types: Voluntary and Event-Driven disclosures.
 By analyzing both categories, this research aims to gain a nuanced understanding of the motivations and practices surrounding ESG disclosures within the corporate landscape.